sseengal/Sprout/Docs/plant-analyses.md

    - Implement batch processing for multiple images
    - Add offline support with sync
    - Implement usage notifications

+## Removed Features

+### Clear All Plants Functionality
+- The development-only "Clear All Plants" feature has been removed from the production codebase
+- This was a temporary utility for testing and is no longer needed in the main application flow
+- For development purposes, the functionality can be re-implemented by clearing the `SPROUT_SAVED_PLANTS` key in AsyncStorage

+## Current Implementation Status

+- [x] User analysis tracking by subscription plan
+- [x] Monthly usage limits enforcement
+- [x] Saved plants management
+- [x] Usage statistics display
+- [ ] Usage history visualization (planned)
+- [ ] Analysis limit notifications (planned)

 ## Known Issues
 - None currently identified